 The power generation from wind turbines and photovoltaics, the charging of electric cars, as well as the power supply and control of locomotives always require conversion between direct current and alternating current.
 The rectifiers and inverters are assembled in cabinets together with ohmic, capacitive and inductive components.
 Battery storage can be installed in the lower area of the cabinet.

-In 2021, 80% of electric cars were charged at home or at work from a conventional socket using an AC/DC converter.
-Fast charging stations are designed for longer distances so that electric vehicles can be charged with high power in a short time.
-The charging infrastructures have to be available across the board.
+In 2022, 80% of the EV were charged at home or at work from a conventional socket using an AC/DC converter.
+Fast charging stations are designed for longer distances so that EV can be charged with high power in a short time.
+The charging infrastructures have to be available across the country.
 Charging stations are supplied with 220 V AC on the input side; a higher voltage supply such as 690 V AC or 800 V AC would make more sense, but that would require extra wiring to be built and licensed.
 An essential task of the charging station is therefore to increase the voltage.
 Silicon Carbide (SiC) MOSFETs have largely replaced IGBTs because they have faster switching speeds and lower switching losses.
 Several charging modules can be assembled in one cabinet to supply several cars at the same time.

 Many components come in the cabinet in addition to the rectifiers and inverters: transformers, coils, resistors, line filters, switches and cables.
 We wish to ventilate all components that produce losses.
 The rectifiers and inverters often have their own ventilation with axial fans or a water circuit.
 It is often difficult to maintain the minimum clearances before and after the fans.
 Often the distances are not adhered; although in other areas such as electromagnetic compatibility or filtering the air, physical restraints are strictly observed.